Coupled-Beam and Coupled-Bunch Instabilities: Distribution of Coupled-Bunch Rates over the Head-Tail Modes

-\item The sign of each head-tail growth rate caused by the coupled-bunch interaction is the same as the sign of the total coupled-bunch growth rate, $0 \leq \Im \nu_k /\Im \Delta \omega \leq 1 .$ This theorem limits maximal growth rate of each head-tail mode and denies a possibility for a resistive damper to cause an instability of any of them; as soon as $\Im \Delta \omega \leq 0$, for all partial growth rates $\Im \nu_k \leq 0$ as well.
-In particular, it shows that no TMCI can be driven by the coupled-bunch interaction only.
+\item The sign of each head-tail growth rate caused by the coupled-bunch interaction is the same as the sign of the total coupled-bunch growth rate, $0 \leq \Im \nu_k /\Im \Delta \omega \leq 1 .$ This theorem limits maximal growth rate of each head-tail mode and denies the possibility for a resistive damper to cause an instability of any of them; as soon as $\Im \Delta \omega \leq 0$, for all partial growth rates $\Im \nu_k \leq 0$ as well.

-\item For a purely reactive damper, when $\Im \Delta \omega =0$, the head-tail eigenvectors are real and orthogonal, $\mathbf{B}^p \cdot \mathbf{B}^q =\delta_{pq}$, and similar for $\mathbf{X}$; otherwise they are generally neither real nor orthogonal.
-This theorem may be useful for analysis of perturbations of the head-tail modes formed by a strong reactive damper.
+\item For a purely reactive damper, when $\Im \Delta \omega =0$, the head-tail eigenvectors are real and orthogonal, $\mathbf{B}^p \cdot \mathbf{B}^q =\delta_{pq}$, and the same goes for $\mathbf{X}$.
+Otherwise they are, generally, neither real nor orthogonal.
+This theorem may be useful for the analysis of perturbations of the head-tail modes formed by a strong reactive damper.

 \end{enumerate}